-Top Data Breaches of 2021
+Top 10 Data Breaches of 2022

 Data breaches are the phenomenon of this era.
-The number of people affected and the cost that data has to pay are increasing yearly, making it more difficult for businesses and organizations to protect themselves from this threat.
+The number of people affected and the cost that data has to pay are increasing yearly, making it more difficult for businesses and organizations to

 A data breach can result in sensitive information being lost, stolen, or exposed to unauthorized users.
 Data breaches can harm businesses, individuals, and governments and affect national security.